ONE

 It was standard

-Templar armor, but thankfully the white ouroboros of the church was missing
+Templar armor, except the white ouroboros of the church was missing from my

-from the back.
-Some would object to me wearing that sign, myself included.
-I
+back.
+A lot of people would have objected to me wearing that symbol, myself

 I glanced at the